RWDavid/kanji-quiz/README.md

 # kanji-quiz

-WORK IN PROGRESS.
+A simple quiz that temporarily reveals a random kanji character.

+Customizable by difficulty metric, number of rounds, seconds of visibility, and difficulty level.

-Powered by Sveltekit, TailwindCSS + daisyUI, TypeScript, and Prisma
+Powered by SvelteKit, TailwindCSS, daisyUI, and Prisma.

 ## Setup development server:
 - Clone this repository